straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 - Make predictions

 ## Linear Regression
-ý=b₀+b₁X₁  Ordinary least squares.
-Minimize error.
-Sum of squares.
+ý=b₀+b₁X₁
 - ý is dependent var
 - X₁ is independent var (feature)
 - b₀ is y-intercept (constant)
 - b₁ is slope coefficient

+Line is derived using ordinary least squares.
+Minimize error.
+Sum of squares.
 - residual Ɛᵢ=yᵢ-ýᵢ
 - sum(yᵢ-ýᵢ)² is minimized

 Assumptions
 - Linear relationship between Y and each X
 - Equal variance (Homoscedasticity) - Can not show cone shape in variation or showing variation is dependent on X
 - Normality of error distribution (Multivariate Normality) - If you look along the line of linear regression would want to see normal distribution.
 - Independence (no autocorrelation) - No patterns in the data. ie stock market where previous prices affect future
 - Lack of Multicollinearity - Predictors are not correlated to each other.
 See category example below.
 - Outlier check

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">